 NOTE: InTrust gathers audit trails from heterogeneous environments while keeping the workflow uniform.
-For example, gathering the Solaris Syslog is no different from gathering Windows event logs in InTrust.
-However, in the case of Solaris, you need to take a few extra steps to prepare for auditing.
+For example, gathering Syslog on Linux is no different from gathering Windows event logs in InTrust.
+However, in the case of Linux, you need to take a few extra steps to prepare for auditing.
 See the Gathering Job topic for details about using agents.